faust64/highwaytohell/API.md

 2FA-authenticated for the next whatever-TTL (1 hour?).
 Although note that as of right now, our login process does not check for such token existence, expect for having to 2fa-login each time ....

+### Backup Codes

+Having enabled 2FA on your account, you may generate and download a list of backup codes.
+Having done so, you may use these codes in place of your 2FA code.

+Note backup codes are One-Time-Passwords.
+If you ever consume all your codes, you will have to generate new ones.

+You may also drop backup codes that could be associated to your account.

 ## Notes on Token-Based Authentication